Sulfoxylic acid: Reactions

 By reducing sulfur dioxide, hydrogen sulfoxylate forms as an intermediate, and this is much more reactive.
 Hydrogen sulfoxylate reacts with organic compounds with a double bond (vinyls) to make an organic sulfinate.
 Hydrogen sulfoxylate reacts with divinyl sulfone to make 1,4-dithiane 1,1,4,4-tetroxide.
 Perfluorophenyl iodide is reduced to pentafluorobenzene.

 The reaction of sulfoxylic acid with sulfite yields trithionate (S_{3}O_{6}^{2−}) and with thiosulfate yields pentathionate (S_{5}O_{6}^{2−}).

 Salts

 Salts of sulfoxylic acid that have been claimed to have been made include those of cobalt, thallium, and zinc.
 Cobalt sulfoxylate is made from sodium hyposulfite, cobalt chloride and ammonia.
 Zinc sulfoxylate is produced by reacting zinc metal with sulfuryl chloride.

 Thallous sulfoxylate is made by allowing oxygen onto thallous sulfide.
 This is olive brown in colour.
 When heated to 250 °C, it recrystallizes to another yellow form.

-Cuprous sufoxylate Cu_{2}SO_{2} can be made as a solid or liquid by heating cuprous sulfide and copper sulfate.
+Cuprous sulfoxylate Cu_{2}SO_{2} can be made as a solid or liquid by heating cuprous sulfide and copper sulfate.
 Cu_{2}SO_{2} melts at 610 K and is stable as a liquid phase to over 680K.
 There are also solid phase transitions at 382 K and 423 K.